latent-to/developer-docs/docs/concepts/mev-shield/index.md

 This is the _Maximal Extractable Value_ (_MEV_) problem.

-With MEV shield, transaction data is encrypted (with a public key provided by the blockchain validator).
+With MEV shield, transaction data is encrypted with a public key provided by the blockchain validator.
 The blockchain validator decrypts it right before finalizing the transaction, so the transaction details are inaccessible to would-be-MEV-attackers.

 ## Basic Usage